pymupdf/PyMuPDF/docs/document.rst

       * New in v1.17.7
       * Changed in v1.18.14: no longer remove the item's text, but show it grayed-out.

       PDF only: Remove this TOC item.
-This is a high-speed method, which **disables** the respective item, but leaves the overall TOC struture intact.
+This is a high-speed method, which **disables** the respective item, but leaves the overall TOC structure intact.
 Physically, the item still exists in the TOC tree, but is shown grayed-out and will no longer point to any destination.

       This also implies that you can reassign the item to a new destination using :meth:`Document.set_toc_item`, when required.